albatrossflavour/puppet_os_patching/README.md

 # os_patching

-This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat derivatives.
+This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat and Debian derivatives.

 The module is under active development and tasks to carry out RPM based OS patching have now been included.